iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 expression in the body of the function.

 <alert>
-`if`, does *not* have a return value in a language like Java.
-In other words, it is not an expression, but a clause.
-Because everything is an expression in Clojure, there is no equivalent construct to Java's `if` in it.
+`if` does *not* have a return value in a language like Java.
+In other words, it is not an expression, but a statement.
+Because everything in Clojure is an expression, there is no equivalent construct to Java's `if` in it.

 For illustration, you could use Java's `if` to implement `sign`: